- Help staff members foster healthy relationships among children.

 General praise vs. specific feedback

 Learning new social skills can be difficult, so it is important to recognize children’s efforts and accomplishments.
-This is one more way to “fill the piggy bank” while also encouraging the development of new social-emotional skills.
 Specific feedback, encouragement or praise is an important way to build relationships and help children learn.
 Specific feedback gives children information about their behavior.
 Examples include: “You gave Johnny a toy and now he’s excited,” “Thanks for giving Shandra a hug.
 She was very upset and that calmed her down,” or “You are waiting so nicely for your turn.”
 It is important to give specific praise that is timely whenever you see a child attempting to use a skill.
 This will not only help reinforce the child’s attempt at making a good choice, but can also help the child feel noticed and appreciated.
 Children notice when adults are responsive and caring.

 It is important to understand the difference between general and specific praise.
 General praise is generic.
 It can be directed toward a specific person or at no one in particular.
 Examples include “Great job!,” “Well done, Johnny,” “Good work.”

 Specific praise is directed at an individual child and is specific in what is being praised.
 Examples include: